 Flags, frustration and freedom: Inside the growing revolt against Trudeau’s carbon tax

+In a society where dissent is often dismissed as fringe or conspiratorial, these protests serve as a potent reminder of the power of collective action.

-Truckers are revolting, not against long hours on the road or poor working conditions, but against the looming imposition of a carbon tax.
-Tonight on The Ezra Levant Show, Ezra reports on the new wave of dissent gathered near Highway 1 on the Trans-Canada Highway, just outside Calgary.
+Truckers are revolting, not against long hours on the road or poor working conditions, but against the imposition of a carbon tax.
+On this free episode of The Ezra Levant Show, Ezra reports on the new wave of dissent gathered near Highway 1 on the Trans-Canada Highway, just outside Calgary.

 Every item transported by truck, every agricultural product shipped, bears the burden of this tax, ultimately affecting the cost of living for all Canadians.
 The honks of passing trucks echo the sentiments of the protesters, underscoring their frustration and determination.

 What began as a stop-the-carbon-tax protest has evolved into a sustained demonstration, drawing in a dedicated core group despite initial skepticism.
-While the turnout may be modest midweek, the commitment of those present is unwavering.
+While the turnout may be modest, the commitment of those present is unwavering.
 It's a testament to the gravity of the issue and the resolve of ordinary citizens.

 One cannot overlook the absence of a significant police presence, especially considering past events where law enforcement appeared more as enforcers of political agendas than guardians of public safety.
 The mere speculation of surveillance or interference tactics only fuels the protesters' mistrust of authorities.